01-07-2008: March Sugar: Ethanol Use Sops Up Surpluses

 Cyclical and Seasonal Factors

-We are shortly to be headed toward a cyclical high and are in a seasonal up period.
+We are headed toward a cyclical low and a seasonal down period.

 Cyclicals Cyclicals Seasonals